Early 1900’s

 We started 2001 with another major concert at Brentwood’s Courage Hall before returning to the Queen’s Theatre with ‘Oliver!’.

-Modern Day
+Present Day

-Since the early 2000’s, we have continued to perform 2 shows a year, with sell-out shows such as, Made in Dagenham (May 2017), Disco Inferno (October 2019), and Legally Blonde (October 2023).
-You can check out our Productions page to see all our recent shows.
+Since the early 2000’s, we have continued to perform 2 shows a year, with sell-out shows such as, Made in Dagenham (May 2017), Disco Inferno (October 2019), Legally Blonde (October 2023) and The Addams Family (October 2024).
+Our production of Sister Act (May 2024) sold out in record-time, 3 months before show time!
+We even sold out our dress rehearsal!

 Much of this brief history is based on the research of Society Vice President Pat Cook and the late Judy Adams (Musical Director), whose work is gratefully acknowledged.